-Recommendations are made to the Board on policies, the budget and the main plans by the Executive Committee made up of 10 Board members.
-The Executive Committee is led by the Chairman of the Board.
-The Executive Committee is also responsible for implementing Board policy.
-A series of task & finish and working groups, support the work of the Executive Committee.
+Recommendations are made to the Board on policies, the budget and the main plans by the relevant officers.
+The Finance and Governance Committee provides assurance to the Board and recommendations on matters of finance and governance.

+An Executive Committee, made up of 10 Board Members is led by the Chair of the Board.
+The Executive Committee is responsible for supporting the Board's operational activities and acting as the decision making body for the various working and steering groups.

-Day to day decisions are made by the senior officers of the Board, the Chairman, Vice Chairman and Executive Committee under delegated authority from the Board.
+Day to day decisions are made by the senior officers, the Chair, Vice Chair and Executive Committee under delegated authority from the Board.
 Meetings of the Board and Executive Committee are publicised well in advance and are open to the public except where personal or confidential matters are being discussed.